 Tip: If you grossly underestimate payrolls, you’ll have a large audit premium payment due in addition to your normal invoices for the following year.
 Aim to be as accurate as possible, otherwise, you could wind up with a hefty end-of-year bill (and a hit to your cash flow).
 And no one wants that.

-The last piece of information you need to estimate your cost for a workers’ comp policy is your state’s workers’ compensation insurance rates.
+The last piece of information you need to estimate your premium for a workers’ comp policy is your state’s workers’ compensation insurance rates.

 Workers’ compensation cost is based on the rate set by your state’s rating agency or bureau.
 Check your state to find out what ruling body sets workers’ compensation rates.